Beware of commonly used approximations I: errors in forecasts: Effects of approximations in the modelling of the observable

 Figure~\ref{fig:cl_cross} illustrates the magnitude of the lensing effects in the galaxy-galaxy cross-z-bin angular power spectrum, for significantly separated redshift bins ($0.1<z_1<0.5$ and $1.7<z_5<2.1$).
 We show the angular power spectrum for two different values of the magnification bias, $s_\mathrm{g}=\{0.0,0.8\}$, for which cosmic magnification increases and decreases the number of observed objects behind the lens, respectively.
 As can be seen from the figure, the angular power spectra between bins with large radial separation change by orders of magnitude when lensing effects are included.
 Therefore, neglecting cosmic magnification heavily impacts the magnitude of covariance matrix elements used in the Fisher analysis, so that all cosmological parameters are affected.
 Moreover, lensing effects help to break degeneracies between parameters, for instance between the amplitude of scalar perturbations $A_\mathrm{s}$ and the galaxy bias $b_\mathrm{g}$.

-Figure \ref{fig:ratio_lensing_vs_nolensing_covariance_matrix} illustrates the consequences on the Fisher matrix elements and on the marginalised parameters errors of neglecting the lensing effects.
-While this approximation affects the Fisher matrix elements only at the $10\%$ level, it causes the overestimation of all the marginalised parameters errors (except for $f_{\rm NL}$) by up to~$40-60\%$ for~$s_\mathrm{g}=0.0$ and~$s_\mathrm{g}=0.8$.
+Figure \ref{fig:ratio_lensing_vs_nolensing_covariance_matrix} illustrates the effects of neglecting the lensing effects on the Fisher matrix elements and on the marginalised parameters errors.
+While this approximation affects the Fisher matrix elements only at the $10\%$ level, it causes an overestimate of all the marginalised parameters errors (except for $f_{\rm NL}$) by up to~$40-60\%$ for~$s_\mathrm{g}=0.0$ and~$s_\mathrm{g}=0.8$.
+The overestimate is of order~$30\%$ also for the less ``extreme'' values of~$s_\mathrm{g}=0.2$ and~$0.6$, highlighting the fact that the estimate of the marginalised error is very sensitive to lensing effects.
 Although neglecting lensing magnification does not significantly impact the error on $f_{\rm NL}$, mis-estimating the errors for the rest of the parameters affects parameter estimation when different experiments with different parameter degeneracies are combined.
 This example illustrates that the marginalised error estimate is really sensitive to the values of \textit{all} Fisher matrix elements, hence comparison between different approximations must be performed on the full Fisher matrix not on selected elements (or alternatively on the parameters covariance matrix).
 This result is valid for both uniform and Euclid-like galaxy populations and for different values of the magnification bias.

 Only in the case where the lensing contribution is negligible, i.e., for~$s_\mathrm{g} \simeq 0.4$, the approximation holds; however $s_\mathrm{g}$ is usually a poorly known quantity and therefore assuming~$s_\mathrm{g}\equiv 0.4$ may not be justified.
 In practice, the overall importance of lensing effects also depends on the redshift-dependence of the magnification bias parameter for the selected galaxy population, on the galaxy redshift distribution and on the selected redshift binning.
 A more realistic treatment of these issues can be found, e.g., in refs.~\cite{bernal:emu, bacon:skaredbook}.